Technicolor-creamsicle/TechnicolorLabs/index.md

 * External stuff
     * [2a03.party](https://2a03.party) - This goes to my friend @flewkey\'s area
     * [wr2r.digital](https://wr2r.digital) - This goes to the Rutherford Radiosport Group page.
+    * [My github](https://github.com/technicolor-creamsicle) - This goes to my github.
+If theres any problems you can somehow find me there.

 ---